 5. Respond to Comments

-When a visitor comments she expects you to share your reaction or reply too.
+When a visitor comments, she expects you to share your reaction or reply too.
 First, thank her for her comment.
-Politely state if you agreed to what she said or not.
+Politely state if you agree with what she said or not.
 If you have a different point of view, explain it to her calmly without getting arrogant.

 6. Make it Easy

 You should not clutter your website with too many ads or images that leave your visitors with no room to breathe.
 It is easy to comment when your design looks clean, has a lot of white space and uses a good font.